Note to Residents

 At London Block Management, we care about the health and safety of our team and of our clients.
-We temporarily switched to a fully remote working regime in mid-March.
-Despite these unprecedented times, we maintained our full team, with none of our employees being furloughed through the pandemic.
-At the start of June, we cautiously switched to some staff working from the office again on a rotational basis which continues currently.
-The office is Covid-secure with a detailed risk assessment in place, which is reviewed and updated on a regular basis
+Since the latest lockdown has come into effect on 5th January, we are predominantly working remotely with a few staff in the office on a rotational basis to ensure that essential tasks which cannot be done remotely are performed The office is Covid-secure with a detailed risk assessment in place, which is reviewed and updated on a regular basis.

-We are limiting face-to-face client meetings as much as possible for the time being.
-Site visits are being conducted.
+Client meetings are being conducted remotely via Zoom at present.
+Routine site visits are currently postponed until further notice.
+Site visits for emergencies can still be undertaken.
 Adequate PPE is available for all staff should they require it.
 Full IT and phone system capabilities and our out-of-hours emergency service remain in place as usual – please contact us in the normal way.
-Our team is here to help and we are working extremely hard to provide the highest standard of service as usual.
+Our team is here to help and we are working extremely hard to provide the highest standard of service as usual

 Contractors and on-site staff

-Most of our regular contractors continued to provide a front-line service through the pandemic for which we are very grateful.
+Most of our regular contractors continue to provide a front-line service following the latest lockdown, for which we are very grateful.
 Adequate PPE and social distancing guidelines are adhered to at all times.